Where to watch today's Houston Texans vs Denver Broncos NFL Game: Livestream, TV channels and start time | Goal.com US

 READ MORE: Fubo Review: Pricing, plans, subscriptions, free trials and more

-Highlights, live updates and scores from the Week 8 matchup between the Raiders and the Jaguars will be available on NFL.com, the league's official YouTube channel, and across each team's social media platforms.
+Highlights, live updates and scores from the Week 8 matchup between the Falcons and the Dolphins will be available on NFL.com, the league's official YouTube channel, and across each team's social media platforms.
 ESPN+ also gives you access to non-stop NFL action all season long, with live games, originals, highlights, and more.
 Follow along.

 NFL+ is the go-to spot for fans who want to relive full games ad-free or catch live local and primetime matchups.
 What used to be free on the old NFL app now comes with some extra perks — including access to NFL Network and, on the Premium tier, the always-addictive NFL RedZone.